Photooxygenation: States of molecular oxygen

 While many stable molecules’ HOMOs consist of bonding molecular orbitals and therefore require a moderate energy jump from bonding to antibonding to reach their first excited state, the antibonding nature of molecular oxygen’s HOMO allows for a lower energy gap between its ground state and first excited state.
 This makes excitation of O2 a less energetically restrictive process.
 In the first excited state of O2, a 22 kcal/mol energy increase from the ground state, both electrons in the antibonding orbitals occupy a degenerate π* orbital, and oxygen is now in a singlet state (indicated as 1O2).
-1O2 is very reactive with a lifetime between 10-100µs.
+1O2 is very reactive with a lifetime between 10-100 μs.

 Types of photooxygenation

 The three types of photooxygenation reactions are distinguished by the mechanisms that they proceed through, as they are capable of yielding different or similar products depending on environmental conditions.
 Type I and II reactions proceed through neutral intermediates, while type III reactions proceed through charged species.
 The absence or presence of 1O2 is what distinguishes type I and type II reactions, respectively.